Indicator 7: Percent of preschool children aged 3 through 5 with IEPs who demonstrate improved:

 Indicator 7 Data Collection System

-The Indicator 7 Child Outcomes Application accessed through the Special Education Web Portal is used to report child outcomes.
-The application access is limited to authorized users.
+The Indicator 7 Child Outcomes Application is available through the Special Education Web Portal.
+Application access is limited to authorized users.

 - Introduction to Child Outcomes is a downloadable brochure for parents and family members to explain what the child outcomes indicator is, how the information is used and how families are involved in the process.
 Note: For best printing results print two-sided and "flip on the short-edge".